Azerbaijani Sports, Media Thriving Now Due To State's Appropriate Heed - Minister

-attention and care shown by the state to both sports and media,
+(MENAFN- AzerNews) Thanks to the attention and care shown by the state to both

 "Azerbaijani athletes constantly delight us with victories.